August-Bolter/swen225-group-t10/docs/recnplay.md

 <h4>Using the Record and Play feature</h4>
 <p>There are many features of R&P, here is a guide to use these features:

--To start recording press the record button and to stop recording press the record button again
+<ul><li>
-<br> <br>
+To start recording press the record button and to stop recording press the record button again.</li>

--To replay a record press the replay button.
-Once this button is pressed a file chooser will open.
+<li>To replay a record press the replay button.
+Once this button is pressed a file chooser will open.</li>
 Please choose a file that starts with "record-".

-<br> <br>
+<li>Once you have chosen a file you will have four replay control buttons.
+One button is a play/stop button
--Once you have chosen a file you will have four replay control buttons.
-One button is a play/stop button used for playing/stopping the replay, the change speed button allows you to change the speed of the recording (speed ranges from 25% to 400%), the next step
+used for playing/stopping the replay, the change speed button allows you to change the speed of the recording (speed ranges from 25% to 400%). </li></ul>
 </p>